Anti-Kickback Statute Attorney

-Although the prohibition against kickbacks is among the better-known concepts in healthcare law, confusion exists at times as to what exactly is prohibited and how to defend a business that is under government investigation for alleged anti-kickback violations.
+While the prohibition against kickbacks is among the better-known concepts in healthcare law, there’s often confusion around what exactly is prohibited and how to defend a business that is under government investigation for alleged anti-kickback violations.

 The Anti-Kickback Statute Explained

-- for purchasing, leasing, ordering, or arranging for or recommending the purchase, lease, or order of any good, facility, service, or item reimbursable under a federal healthcare program.
+- for purchasing, leasing, ordering, or arranging for or recommending the purchase, lease, or order of any good, facility, service, or item reimbursable under a federal healthcare program, or

 What Constitutes a Violation?

 “Remuneration” under the AKS has been interpreted to include virtually anything of value.
 Courts interpret remuneration very broadly and apply what has become known as the “one purpose” test.
-Under this standard, if any part of the purpose of a payment to a physician or referral source by any supplier or provider is an inducement for past or future referrals, the payment is a violation of the AKS.
+Under this standard, the payment is a violation of the AKS if any part of the purpose of a payment to a physician or referral source by any supplier or provider is an inducement for past or future referrals.

 Prior to the Affordable Care Act, alleged misconduct under the AKS had to constitute “bad intent.”
 The Affordable Care Act modified the anti-kickback statute by clarifying that a person need not have actual knowledge of or specific intent to commit a violation of the AKS, 42 U.S.C. §1320a-7b(h).

-This standard is a radical deviation from the Hanlester Network v.
+This standard is a dramatic deviation from the Hanlester Network v.
 Shalala decision, 51 F.3d 1390 (9th Cir.
 1995), in which the Ninth Circuit held that the government must prove that the defendant actually knew that he violated the AKS and that he engaged in conduct with the specific intent to violate the law.
 In practice, the legislative decision to lower the burden of proof for the government in anti-kickback cases now allows prosecutions against people that simply “should have known” that a violation occurred.
-The government does not need to prove actual knowledge or specific “bad” intent anymore.
+The government no longer needs to prove actual knowledge or specific “bad” intent.

 What Are the Penalties?

 Violations of the AKS are punishable as a felony with a maximum fine of $25,000 and five years imprisonment—per each count.
 Violation of the AKS is also grounds for substantial civil monetary penalties and/or exclusion from the Medicare program.
-Because the AKS is intent-based, the government has to show that the alleged illegal payments were made “knowingly and willfully,” although, as noted above, this burden does not require specific intent to violate the AKS.
+Since the AKS is intent-based, the government must demonstrate that the alleged illegal payments were made “knowingly and willfully,” although, as noted above, this burden does not require specific intent to violate the AKS.
 In practice, the government often meets its burden by surrounding facts and circumstantial evidence, such as the existence of a monetary advantage in return for referrals.

 What Exceptions Exist?

 The Anti-Kickback Statute contains several exceptions.
 The exceptions include, but are not limited to: